-As a manager, recognizing a potentially troublesome employee situation then quickly taking action is key to keeping your team motivated and running smoothly.
-If you're dealing with employee gossip, difficult and disruptive personalities, delegating a task, or you simply need some tools to better manage your time, this video series offers quick, practical tips to help you handle these “moments” in your day.
+As a manager, recognizing a potentially troublesome situation then quickly taking action is key to keeping yourself motivated and productive.
+If you're dealing with workplace gossip, peers and upper management, delegating a task, or you simply need some tools to better manage your time -- this micro-learning series offers quick, practical tips to help you handle these “moments” in your day.

 Communicating effectively, working well with others, staying positive and flexible in the face of change—these are essentials for helping new employees become productive as quickly as possible.
 Stimulate discussion about what it really takes to succeed in a career.